MinnPost/minnpost-marriage-analysis/README.md

 Data for this project was gathered through Data Practices Act request from individual counties, including:

 * Hennepin County
+    * The following was noted about the data from Hennepin County: "Thanks for your patience as we’ve reviewed your question.
+We do not believe the data file we provided should have included any data about names after marriage prior to August, 1975.
+Specifically, we believe that the County did not include a “name after marriage” field on its marriage license application until August 1, 1975.
+Accordingly, we did not start collecting data about names after marriage until that time.
+We are unable to explain why the electronic file we provided to you includes names after marriage before that date.
+That file was extracted from a mainframe computer which is no longer in use.
+It is possible that those names appear as a result of an error or limitation in entering data into the old mainframe; we simply cannot be sure.
+However, we believe any data prior to 1975 about names after marriage is not valid."
+* Ramsey County

 ### MOMS